nokinger/serverTest/source/crossdev/profiling.rst

 **Graphical evaluation**

 The valgrind developers also develop the program valkyrie, which is capable of visualizing the output of a testrun.
-To use valkyrie you must
+To use valkyrie you must:

 * sudo apt-get install valkyrie
 * run valgrind with options ``--xml=yes --xml-file=<FILENAME>``